The information of this page is for students who are funded by Student Finance England and relates to entitlement for statutory funding.

-You may be eligible for a tuition fee loan of up to £1,850 which is the tuition fee charged by the University, in 2017/18, for students on a year-long work placement.
+You may be eligible for a tuition fee loan of up to £1,850 which is the tuition fee in 2023/24 for students on a year-long work placement.

-You can also apply for a non means tested, reduced rate, maintenance loan of £2,553
+You can also apply for a non means tested, reduced rate, maintenance loan.

-However, if you are going to be on an unpaid placement in a hospital, health care authority, Local Authority, prison sector or working on research within a Higher Education Institute, you may be eligible to apply for the usual package of financial support.
+However, if you are going to be on an unpaid placement in a hospital, health care authority, Local Authority, prison sector, the UK Parliament or working on research within a Higher Education Institute, you may be eligible to apply for the usual package of financial support.

-Please contact the Financial Support Team or Student Finance England for further clarification.
+Please contact the Funding and Financial Support Team or Student Finance England for further clarification.

 What about my Core Bursary?

-What statutory funding can I receive (Erasmus student)?
+What statutory funding can I receive (Turing student)?

-The tuition fee for Erasmus students is the same as all students who are on a year abroad in 2017/18 and a tuition fee loan is available from Student Finance.
-For the year abroad fee in 2017/18 please see the exceptional fees pages.
+The tuition fee for Turing students is the same as all students who are on a year abroad in 2023/24 and a tuition fee loan is available from Student Finance.
+For the year abroad fee in 2023/24 please see the exceptional fees pages.